Rishi Kapoor's Advice For Budding Actors: Focus On Acting Like Ranbir, Vicky & Not On Building Body

 He further added, "I realised cinema as a medium is so universal that it touches thousand of hearts.
 I felt bad for him, but I was moved by the power of cinema."

-Speaking about films, the actor will be next seen in Jeethu Joseph's Malayalam film, 'The Body' which also stars Emraan Hashmi, Sobhita Dhulipala and Vedhika.
+Speaking about films, the actor will next be seen in Jeethu Joseph's 'The Body' which also stars Emraan Hashmi, Sobhita Dhulipala and Vedhika.
 The film is slated to release on December 13, 2019.

 Rishi Kapoor Sceptical About Playing Father To The Hero/Heroine